 MA in Rhetoric and Writing

 We have faculty members with a broad range of interests including language diversity, second language writing, writing program administration, K-12 composition, public rhetorics, community writing, multimodal composition, and technical communication.
-With a limited amount of core requirements, our students craft a path of study that best suits their research and teaching interests.
+With a limited amount of core requirements, our students are able to select courses that best suit their research and teaching interests.
 In addition to gaining valuable face-to-face and online teaching experience at a diverse flagship Hispanic-serving institution in courses ranging from first-year writing to technical writing and professional communication, students have the opportunity to engage in program building efforts via a variety of administrative positions connected with first-year writing, online writing instruction, and technical writing and professional communication.
 Please contact Program Faculty if you have any questions.

 This degree requires 31 hours of coursework.
 Students may choose an emphasis in Writing or Teaching; all students work under Plan II (no thesis); a portfolio (Engl.
 596) is required.
 For complete requirements, see the Graduate Handbook.